Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-forms.md

 ### `:valid`, `:invalid`, & `:in-range`

-These are validation classes and can be used to showcase a field that is not valid.
+These are validation classes and can be used to showcase a un valid field.

 Let's use an email field.
 It's the easiest to showcase both the invalid and the valid states.